RZII/RZII.github.io/index.md

-### Here is the list of courses I am currently taking.
+### Here is a list of courses I am currently taking.

 1. [CS 61A](https://inst.eecs.berkeley.edu/~cs61a/fa21/), SICP in Python, from UCB.